 In other cases, deduplication is performed across all custodians in a process known as global deduping.
 This process leaves one copy of the file to be promoted while withholding the rest.
-The surviving copy should be the most inclusive copy as it is important to capture metadata such as "BCC" which may only appear in the copy maintained by the original owner.

 With either approach to deduplication, it is customary to include information with the file known as a load file that demonstrates where else it appears in the larger collection.
 Information should include two fields "ALL CUSTODIANS" and "ALL SOURCE PATHS" where the files reside.
 The load file may ultimately be loaded into a litigation support database.
 This information should be updated every time new data is processed.